smallstep/terraform-provider-smallstep/docs/resources/collection_instance.md

 - `created_at` (String) Timestamp in RFC3339 format when the instance was added to the collection.
 - `id` (String) The ID of this resource.
+- `out_data` (String) The instance data stored after any modifications made server-side.
+If the instance belongs to a device collection a host ID attribute will be added to the data.
 - `updated_at` (String) Timestamp in RFC3339 format when the instance was last changed.

 ## Import